 - planar magnetrons, commonly applied for plasma-assisted deposition

-- electron cyclotron resonance sources, which form a key stage in particle accelerators
+- electron cyclotron resonance sources, which form a key stage in particle accelerators and are also relevant to spacecraft propulsion

 I’m a researcher (Chargée de Recherche) of the French National Center for Scientific Research (CNRS), affiliated with ICARE (Institut de Combustion, Aérothermique, Réactivité et Environnement) in Orléans.